Dorkiee/Offboarding-User-Termination-Automation/README.md

 User Termination Workflow is a security automation built on Azure Logic Apps, designed to orchestrate rapid and consistent offboarding actions across identity, endpoint, and collaboration platforms.

-It ingests a user email via HTTP or Microsoft Teams interaction, executes a full account containment and device response workflow, and produces structured outputs for audit, tracking, and SOC visibility.
+It ingests a user email via HTTP or user input in power apps interaction, executes a full account containment and device response workflow, and produces structured outputs for audit, tracking, and SOC visibility.

 This automation significantly reduces manual effort during user offboarding or insider threat response by coordinating identity revocation, password resets, device isolation, and reporting into a single workflow.

 Blog post that goes into more details, can be found here: [https://www.kehinde-oduyeye.dev/#/blog/1764701331243](https://www.kehinde-oduyeye.dev/#/blog/1764701331243)

 ## Architecture Overview
-The workflow is triggered via HTTP request or interactive Teams Adaptive Card input.
+The workflow is triggered via HTTP request or user input in power apps interaction.
 It then:

 Validates the target user
 Retrieves secrets securely from Key Vault